Fuzhou dialect: Status quo

 By the end of the Qing dynasty, Fuzhou society had been largely monolingual.
-But for decades the Chinese government has discouraged the use of the vernacular in school education and in media, so the number of Mandarin speakers has been greatly boosted.
-Recent reports indicate that less than 50% of young people in Fuzhou are able to speak the Fuzhou dialect.
+Nearly a century later, the subsequent Chinese government has, for decades, discouraged the use of the vernacular in school education and in media, greatly boosting the number of Mandarin speakers instead.
+Reports in 2006 indicate that a majority of young people in Fuzhou cannot speak the Fuzhou dialect.

 In Mainland China, the Fuzhou dialect has been officially listed as an Intangible Cultural Heritage and promotion work is being systematically carried out to preserve its use.
 In Matsu, currently controlled by the Republic of China located in Taiwan, the teaching of the local variant, the Matsu dialect, has been successfully introduced into elementary schools.
 It is also one of the statutory languages for public transport announcements in Matsu and in Fuzhou.